mthcht/ThreatHunting-Keywords/README.md

 ### For the redteam:

-To evade detection by simple keyword detection, it is critical to recompile and rename all custom strings, class or function names, variable names, argument names, executable names, default user-agents, certificates, or any other strings that could potentially be with the associated tools you using during your operation.
+To evade detection by simple keyword detection, it is critical to recompile and rename all custom strings, class or function names, variable names, argument names, executable names, default user-agents, certificates, or any other strings that could potentially be associated with the tools you are using during your operation.
 Employ the most common names for everything to blend in with normal traffic.
-Scripts located here can assist you in identifying some of these.
+Scripts located [here](https://github.com/mthcht/Purpleteam/blob/main/Logging/ThreatHunting.md#extract-informations-from-powershell-scripts) can assist you in identifying some of these.

 However, if you're developing public "red team tools", consider aiding the blue team by using distinct names.
 Employ a default configuration with an exotic port, custom certificates, unique user-agents, specific function names and arguments that aren't common.
 This assists in creating a clear signature that can be used for simple keyword detections, so the blueteam can at least easily detect the script kiddies.